family dispute resolution, or fdr, is intended to help the two people to sort out their differences

 At any time during the exploration of issues, the practitioner may break off for an individual discussion with one or other of the two parties.
 He or she may try and suggest various options which will help to break the deadlock on certain aspects of the arrangements being discussed.
 The practitioner may try and negotiate between the two parties to try and reach a resolution.

 The practitioner will attempt to steer the meeting towards a consensus agreement over arrangements for the children.
-This agreement may not cover every aspect of the arrangement, but will attempt to cover most, if not all of it.
-The agreement may be cemented as a written agreement signed by both parents.
-The practitioner may also suggest that a lawyer be used to prepare a more formal agreement.
+This agreement may not cover every aspect of the arrangement but will attempt to cover most, if not all of it.
+The agreement may be cemented by a written agreement signed by both parents.
+The practitioner may also suggest that a lawyer is used to prepare a more formal arrangement.